Colonial Secretary's papers 1822-1877

 Language used in these letters reflects the creator’s attitude or that of the period in which they were written and is now considered inappropriate or offensive.

-Letters in this series relate to relationships between settlers, government officials and the traditional owners they encountered.
-Discussion is related to the recruitment of natives [native police?] to apprehend bushrangers on Norfolk Island.
-Captain Logan reported on the loss of equipment and supplies from the lumber yard by Aboriginal people of the region.
+This series comprises letters concerning interactions between settlers, government officials, and the traditional owners of the land.
+The correspondence includes discussion of the recruitment of Aboriginal people to assist in apprehending bushrangers on Norfolk Island.
+It also records a report by Captain Logan regarding the loss of equipment and supplies from the lumber yard, attributed to local Aboriginal people in the region.

 European Exploration